Purpello/completion_rate_presentation/README.md

 -Running Python in RStudio code and utilizing [Quarto](https://quarto.org/) to create the report

-This repository also includes the raw data used in the analysis and the RStudio/Quarto code (the .qmd file).
+This repository also includes the data dictionary for the raw data, which can be downloaded via a link in the report.
+The code for creating the report in RStudio/Quarto is the .qmd file.